 Answered by Tom Conner

-A cross option agreement can also be known as the double option or put and call agreement and it is clear to see why.
+A cross option agreement can also be known as the double option or put and call agreement.

 This agreement in turn provides the dependents with a willing buyer and with cash, instead of shares or an interest in the business ensuring the right people remain in control of the business.